Ocean Shell– Beginner, 4 Available

 Pinky: Levator racing shell, recommended for experienced rowers between 125 and 200 lbs.
 Fun fact: Campfuel and Pinky are identical boats, but with different paint jobs and histories.

-For those interested in rowing with others, we have 3 doubles, two quads and one four available.
+For those interested in rowing with others, we currently have 3 doubles, 2 quads and 1 four available.
 So, grab a friend!